Levinsky Market is a specialty market named after the street it is located on. And besides food stores, there are many

 Levinsky Market is a small market named after the street it is located on (Levinsky street).
 And it is a specialty market.
 Unlike Carmel Market and other markets in Tel Aviv, you can not find all the food groups.
 Levinsky Market specializes in spices, dried fruits, and nuts.
 And similarly to other markets, in recent years, this became a trendy area with bars, restaurants, coffee shops, and chef-owned establishments.

 Levinsky Market is located on Levinsky Street in Tel Aviv.
 Largely on Levinsky Street between Ha’Aliya and Ha-Mashbir Streets.

 Interactive map of the area:

-If you are walking to the Levinsky Market, then you can set the navigation app to Levinsky Street 59 or 28, Tel Aviv.
+If you walk to the Levinsky Market, you can set the navigation app to Levinsky Street 59 or 28, Tel Aviv.